Frequently Asked Questions

 What does it mean to be listed on the National Register?

-A property listed on the National Register, either individually or as a contributing structure in a district, is not bound to a Management Agreement, and renovating a National Register property does not require the property owern to go through the Design Review process.
-A property listed on the National Register may be eligible to receive federal government-supported funding for qualifying rehabilitation projects.
+A property listed on the National Register, either individually or as a contributing structure in a district, is not bound to a Management Agreement, and renovating a National Register property does not require the property owner to go through the Design Review process.
+However, if the property is within a National Register Historic District it may be bound by the City’s Demolition Ordinance.
+More information about the demolition ordinance can be found below.

 Learn about the National Register of Historic Places